 Zigzagged in Mobile Suit Gundam 00, where Aeolia Schernberg's unspoken plan doesn't necessarily succeed or fail, just that it's hijacked and changed halfway through by the Big Bad.
 Even after the plan is put back on track by the heroes and eventually does succeed, the details of what the original plan was supposed to be are never revealed.

-Although this is usually in full effect with Kurama's plans from YuYu Hakusho, one notable subversion has him attempt a suicide plan to defeat his opponent, which he completely thinks to himself.
+YuYu Hakusho: One notable occurrence has him attempt a suicide plan to defeat his opponent, which he completely thinks to himself.
 It goes completely according to plan, except for Kurama dying.

 Tam Lin inverts this: he describes in great detail exactly what she is to do — and then we are told, in one verse, that she did exactly that.
 (Does prevent the repetition problem just as well.)